-PROXY STATEMENT FOR THE 2023 ANNUAL MEETING OF STOCKHOLDERS
+PROXY STATEMENT FOR THE 2024 ANNUAL MEETING OF STOCKHOLDERS

-To Be Held on June 14, 2023
+To Be Held on Tuesday, June 18, 2024

-Our Board of Directors (sometimes referred to as the "Board") is soliciting your proxy to vote at the 2023 Annual Meeting of Stockholders (the "Annual Meeting") of Bionano Genomics, Inc., a Delaware corporation (sometimes referred to as "we," "us," the "Company" or "Bionano") to be held virtually, via live webcast at www.virtualshareholdermeeting.com/BNGO2023, on Wednesday, June 14, 2023, at 10:00 a.m.
+Our Board of Directors (sometimes referred to as the "Board") is soliciting your proxy to vote at the 2024 Annual Meeting of Stockholders (the "Annual Meeting") of Bionano Genomics, Inc., a Delaware corporation (sometimes referred to as "we," "us," the "Company" or "Bionano") to be held virtually, via live audio webcast at www.virtualshareholdermeeting.com/BNGO2024, on Tuesday, June 18, 2024, at 10:00 a.m.
 Pacific Time, and any one or more adjournments or postponements thereof.
 Stockholders attending the virtual meeting will be afforded the same rights and opportunities to participate as they would at an in-person meeting.

-For the Annual Meeting, we have elected to furnish our proxy materials, including this proxy statement and our Annual Report on Form 10-K for the fiscal year ended December 31, 2022 (the "Annual Report"), to our stockholders primarily via the Internet.
-On or about April , 2023, we expect to mail to our stockholders a Notice of Internet Availability of Proxy Materials (the "Notice") that contains notice of the Annual Meeting and instructions on how to access our proxy materials on the Internet, how to vote at the Annual Meeting and how to request printed copies of the proxy materials.
+For the Annual Meeting, we have elected to furnish our proxy materials, including this proxy statement and our Annual Report on Form 10-K for the fiscal year ended December 31, 2023 (the "Annual Report"), to our stockholders primarily via the Internet.
+On or about Friday, April 26, 2024, we expect to mail to our stockholders a Notice of Internet Availability of Proxy Materials (the "Notice") that contains notice of the Annual Meeting and instructions on how to access our proxy materials on the Internet, how to vote at the Annual Meeting and how to request printed copies of the proxy materials.

-Stockholders of record at the close of business on April 24, 2023 (the "Record Date") will be entitled to vote at the Annual Meeting.
-On the Record Date, there were shares of common stock outstanding and entitled to vote and one share of Series A Preferred Stock outstanding.
+Stockholders of record at the close of business on Monday, April 22, 2024 (the "Record Date") will be entitled to vote at the Annual Meeting.
+On the Record Date, there were 66,856,804 shares of common stock outstanding.
 A list of stockholders entitled to vote at the Annual Meeting will be available for examination by stockholders for any purpose germane to the Annual Meeting for ten days before the Annual Meeting during normal business hours at our address above.

-The Annual Report, which contains consolidated financial statements as of and for the fiscal year ended December 31, 2022, accompanies this proxy statement.
+The Annual Report, which contains consolidated financial statements as of and for the fiscal year ended December 31, 2023, accompanies this proxy statement.
 You also may obtain a copy of the Annual Report that was filed with the Securities and Exchange Commission (the "SEC"), without charge, by writing to our Secretary at 9540 Towne Centre Drive, Suite 100, San Diego, CA 92121, Attention: Secretary.